 \section{Introduction}

 In a constraint satisfaction problem we are given a set of variables and a set of constraints on these variables, and want to find an assignment of values from some domain $D$ to the variables such that all the constraints are satisfied.
-The computational complexity of the constraint satisfaction problem depends on the constraint language that is used in the instances of the problem.
-For \emph{finite} domains $D$, the complexity of the constraint satisfaction problem attracted a lot of attention in recent years~\cite{DalKrokLar,Atserias,HellNesetril,FederVardi,StewardMadelaine, JeavonsClosure,CCC,Dalmautract,DalmauPearson,JBK,KolaitisVardi}; this list covers only a very small fraction of relevant publications, and we refer to a recent survey paper for a more complete account~\cite{CSPSurvey}.
+The computational complexity of a constraint satisfaction problem depends on the type of constraints that can be used in the instances of the problem.
+For \emph{finite} domains $D$, the complexity of the constraint satisfaction problem attracted considerable attention in recent years; we refer to a recent collection of survey papers for a more complete account~\cite{CSPSurveys}.

 Constraint satisfaction problems where the domain $D$ is infinite have been studied in Artificial Intelligence and the theory of binary relation algebras~\cite{LadkinMaddux,Duentsch}, with applications for instance in temporal and spatial reasoning.
-Well-known examples of such binary relation algebras are the \emph{point algebra}, the \emph{containment algebra}, \emph{Allen's interval algebra}, and the \emph{left linear point algebra}.
-The corresponding constraint satisfaction problems received a lot of attention; see~\cite{HirschCristiani,HirschAlgebraicLogic,LadkinMaddux,Duentsch} and the references therein.
+Well-known examples of such binary relation algebras are the \emph{point algebra}, the \emph{containment algebra}, \emph{Allen's interval algebra}, and the \emph{left linear point algebra}; see~\cite{HirschCristiani,HirschAlgebraicLogic,LadkinMaddux,Duentsch} and the references therein.

 Constraint satisfaction problems can be modeled as homomorphism problems~\cite{FederVardi}.
-For detailed formal definitions of relational structures and homomorphisms, see Section~\ref{sect:defs}.
+For detailed formal definitions of relational structures and homomorphisms, see Section~\ref{sect:defs}, and for the connection to network satisfaction problems for relation algebras, see Section~\ref{sect:relation-algebra}.
 Let $\Gamma$ be a (finite or infinite) structure with a finite relational signature $\tau$.
 Then the \emph{constraint satisfaction problem (CSP)} for $\Gamma$ is the following computational problem.

-\cproblem{CSP($\Gamma$)} {A finite $\tau$-structure $S$.} {Is there a homomorphism from $S$ to $\Gamma$?}
+\cproblem{CSP($\Gamma$)} {A finite $\tau$-structure $A$.} {Is there a homomorphism from $A$ to $\Gamma$?}

-The structure $\Gamma$ is called the \emph{template} of the constraint satisfaction problem CSP$(\Gamma)$.
-For example, if the template is the dense linear order of the rational numbers $(\mathbb{Q}, <)$, then it is easy to see that CSP$(\Gamma)$ is the well-known problem of digraph-acyclicity.
+The structure $\Gamma$ is called the \emph{template} of the constraint satisfaction problem $\Csp(\Gamma)$.
+For example, if the template is the dense linear order of the rational numbers $(\mathbb{Q}, <)$, then it is easy to see that $\Csp(\Gamma)$ is the well-known problem of digraph-acyclicity.